 You are here

 Creator of Fearing’s Restaurant and author of The Texas Food Bible, Chef Dean Fearing is renowned for his “Elevated American Cuisine – Bold Flavors, No Borders” approach to cooking at his award-winning restaurant in Dallas.
 Since its opening in 2007, Fearing’s has been named “Restaurant of the Year” and “Table of the Year” by Esquire magazine, as well as number one in “Hotel Dining in the U.S.” by Zagat.
-Fearing’s Restaurant was also nominated by the James Beard Foundation as “Best New Restaurant” and is currently included on top national lists by TheDailyMeal.com, Gayot.com and many other influential food websites.
-Additionally, Fearing was recently recognized as a “Pioneer of American Cuisine” by The Culinary Institute of America and was presented with the Silver Spoon Award for sterling performance by Food Arts.
-CRN Digital Talk Radio named Fearing “Chef of the Year” for 2014.
+Fearing’s Restaurant was also nominated by the James Beard Foundation as “Best New Restaurant” and is currently included on top national lists by TheDailyMeal.com, Gayot.com, and many other influential food websites.
+Fearing was also recently recognized as a “Pioneer of American Cuisine” by The Culinary Institute of America and was presented with the Silver Spoon Award for sterling performance by Food Arts.
+CRN Digital Talk Radio named Chef Fearing “Chef of the Year” for 2014.

-Sat.
-Oct 15 6pm-9pm (VIP & FHB/MC Preferred 5pm-9pm)
+Thu.
+Nov 2 6pm-9pm (Priority & FHB/MC Preferred 5pm-9pm)